beatsbydan/beatsbydan/README.md

 </div>

 - 🔭 I’m currently involved in Software Engineering.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Python, ReactJS and React-Native.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, TypeScript, Python, ReactJS and React-Native.
-- 👯 I’m looking to collaborate on HTML CSS and JavaScript as well as React JS and React-Native projects.
+- 👯 I’m looking to collaborate on HTML CSS and JavaScript as well as React JS, TypeScript and React-Native projects.
 I'm looking to explore Python as well.
 - 📫 How to reach me: danielonyeachonam2022@yahoo.com.
 - 😄 Pronouns: He/Mr.
 - ⚡ Fun fact: I'm a Multi-Instrumentalist; I play 4 different instruments.